 Are people "born free?"
 Do governments "give rights" to citizens or do citizens give-up some rights to have "good government?"
 These are stories about people seeking and achieving their civil rights.

-A civil rights march, from Selma to Montgomery (Alabama), turns violent on March 7, 1965.
-Dr. Martin Luther King, Jr., gets involved and leads the second attempt to march (on March 9, 1965).
+It started on 7 March 1965 when a civil rights march, from Selma to Montgomery, turns violent.
+MLK gets involved and leads the second attempt (on 9 March 1965).
 It wasn't until a Court Order was entered that the marchers could continue.

 When Mamie Till-Bradley sees the disfigured body of her son, she orders the funeral director to put a glass top over the remains but to keep the coffin open.